 - Freedom Mortgage

 - Bank of America

 - U.S. Bank

 Is it better to get a mortgage from a bank, mortgage company or an online lender?

 There’s no right answer to this since every lender offers different features and terms.
-But you should compare many lenders based on:
+Compare at least three lenders based on:

-- Ease of communication: Can you make payments online, over the phone, through an app or another way?
+- Ease of communication – Can you make payments online, over the phone, through an app or another way?
 Does your potential lender contact you through emails or text?
 The more your lender opens up the communication channel, the easier it’ll be for you to stay on top of mortgage payments.
-Missing a mortgage payment not only causes your credit score to drop but could lead to a default loan and foreclosure on your home.
+Missing a mortgage payment not only causes your credit score to drop, but also could lead to default and foreclosure on your home.

 Not all banks, credit unions and online lenders have the same requirements or the same terms.
 Make sure to review multiple lenders before you choose one.

 There are plenty of mortgage lenders to choose from.
 Compare banks, credit unions and online lenders to see which ones offer the lowest interest rate, fewest fees and most friendly down payment requirements.

 When choosing a lender, you should also consider factors unrelated to finances.
 For instance, do you want to be able to visit your lender to talk about your loan in-person?
 If so, a local bank or credit union might be better for you.
 If you prefer to use an online lender for easy application and approval, you might not need to look at traditional banks and credit unions.